Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedCity is High THEN NeedPioneer is VeryHigh
-IF RemainingGold is RemainGoldLow THEN NeedPioneer is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedPioneer is VeryLow
+IF RemainingGold is RemainGoldLow THEN NeedPioneer is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedPioneer is VeryLow If NeedCity is High THEN BuildCityCenter is High
+If NeedCity is Me THEN BuildCityCenter is High
+If NeedCity is High THEN BuildCityCenter is High
+If NeedPioneer is High THEN BuildPioneer is High

 IF BuildingProdResource is Gold AND Gold is GoldVeryLow THEN BuildResourceBuilding is VeryHigh IF BuildingProdResource is Gold AND Gold is GoldLow THEN BuildResourceBuilding is High